runtimerevolution/web3-knowledge-base/code-examples/web3-counter/README.md

 [Ganache](https://trufflesuite.com/ganache/) is a local development blockchain used to develop decentralized applications (DApps) on the Ethereum blockchain.
 It simulates the Ethereum network, and lets you check how your DApp will perform before you release it to production.

-Once you install and open it, it should look something line this:
+Once you install it, open it and click on _Quickstart Ethereum_.
+It should look something like this:

 ![Ganache](assets/ganache.png)